robboyett/project-brain-template/README.md

 A shared memory system for design and strategy projects.
 Drop things in, AI organises them, knowledge compounds over time.

+ℹ️ info: designed to be used within Cursor. it could be repurposed to be used with any LLM that can read and write documents locally.

 ## What this is

 A project brain is a structured repository that accumulates everything important: research findings, stakeholder insights, decisions, and rationale.
 Everyone on the team keeps a copy on their machine and can query it with AI.